Skip to main content

 Create an Editor subdirectory under the CounterType directory:

-# Execute in CounterType directory
+# Execute in the CounterType directory

 mkdir -p Editor

-Create editor element definition file components/CounterType/Editor/e.json:
+Create the editor element definition file components/CounterType/Editor/e.json:

-Editors are also elements
+Editors are elements too

 components/CounterType/Editor/e.json